chaos-mesh/chaos-mesh/doc/faqs.md

 github.com/go-logr/zapr.(*zapLogger).Error
 ```

-* **Cause**: Chaos Mesh uses FUSE to inject I/O failures.
+* **Cause**: Chaos Mesh uses Fuse to inject I/O failures.
 It fails if you specify an existing directory as the source path for chaos.
 This often happens when you try to reuse a persistent volume (PV) with the `Retain` reclaim policy to request a PersistentVolumeClaims (PVC) resource.
 * **Solution**: In this case, use the following command to change the reclaim policy to `Delete`:

 ```bash